Kyoto Red

 |

-Kyoto Red carrot is a Japanese traditional (heirloom) vegetable, dento yasai, grown in the Kyoto area.
+Kyoto Red carrot is a Japanese traditional heirloom vegetable, dento yasai, grown in the Kyoto area.
 This is a Japanese kintoki-type (sweet red) carrot.
 Its glossy deep scarlet roots grow into beautifully tapered carrots 10-12" long and are notably tender and sweet.
 Dark red color develops when about 3" long.

 - Cool season Annual

-- Approx. 1000-1300 seeds in packet.
+- Approx. 1100-1200 seeds in packet.
 (A seed will vary in weight and size within a given seed lot.
 The number of seeds stated is only an estimate.)

 - Maturity: Approx. 70-90 days

-- Planting season: Summer to fall
+- Planting season: Late summer/early fall

 Germination Temperature |